trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 belong in the same category.

-I apologize for the long preamble, but we're exploring some concepts and I want to be sure you're willing to allow that their strangeness is not due to the poor architecture of Ember but to your unfamiliarity with them.
+I apologize for the long preamble, but we're exploring some concepts and I want to be sure you're willing to allow that their strangeness are not due to the poor architecture of Ember but to your unfamiliarity with them.
 If you're willing to learn no matter how funky weird things appear at first, read on.
 If you're looking to troll then just skim on: you'll find _lots_ of things to